enviodev/docs/docs/HyperIndex/Guides/running-locally.md

 ## Starting the Indexer

-Remember to `cd` into your project directory if you have defined one during `pnpx envio@latest init`.
+Remember to `cd` into your project directory if you have defined one during `pnpx envio init`.

 Before running the Envio CLI command to start the indexer locally, please make sure you have [Docker](https://www.docker.com/products/docker-desktop/) running.